- Guidance and resources for responding to COVID-19 are changing frequently

 Chartered Accountants Australia and New Zealand welcomes this new determination, but says that the latest lockdown is further evidence that working from home is here to stay, and that a permanent working from home tax policy is needed.
 Read more of our comments on www.nzherald.co.nz.

 Please find below a information and links to the various Government Covid Lockdown support measures.

 We encourage you to re-visit the websites below regularly for updates.

 Resurgence Support Payment

-The Resurgence Support Payment (RSP) is a payment to help support viable and ongoing businesses or organisations due to a COVID-19 alert level increase to level 2 or higher.
+The Resurgence Support Payment (RSP) is a payment to help support viable and ongoing businesses or organisations due to a COVID-19 alert level or traffic light increase.

 Tax agents can apply for the RSP on behalf of their clients, if they confirm they have the authority to apply and hold a record of that authority.

 The Wage Subsidy Scheme (WSS) is eligible to employers and self-employed people anywhere in the country can apply for the WSS if they expect a loss of 40 percent of revenue because of the Alert Level increase announced on 17 August 2021.

 The WSS rates have been increased to reflect the increase in wage costs since the scheme was first used in March 2020.
 Businesses will be eligible for $600 per week per full-time equivalent employee, and $359 per week per part-time employee.
 Wage Subsidy payments for all eligible employees will be paid as a two-week lump sum.
 Applications open on Friday 20 August.

 The Short-Term Absence Payment (STAP) is available for businesses, including self-employed people, to help pay their workers who cannot work from home while they wait for a COVID-19 test result.